-The European Union promotes international cooperation between researchers, institutions and companies in its member and partner countries through Horizon 2020, the EU Framework Programme for Research and Innovation.
+The European Union promotes international cooperation between researchers, institutions and companies in its member and partner countries through Horizon Europe, the EU funding programme for research and innovation.

 Preparing an international collaboration

-The International Bureau of the BMBF will finance the cost of a stay by a visiting international researcher if his or her visit contributes to the preparation of an international collaboration.
+The International Bureau of the BMBF offers a wide range of science- and research-related services, e.g. advice on international cooperation opportunities and conditions.
+Furthermore, it will finance the cost of a stay by a visiting international researcher if his or her visit contributes to the preparation of an international collaboration.
 Applications for funding can be submitted by the inviting universities, non-university research institutes or small and medium-sized enterprises.

 Information on research funding

 The Research funding section on our website offers access to the most important information about different funding programmes and grants.